SimonHeggie/Blender-GatherResources/README.md

 Early testing has begun.

-I have tested this only using a file with several similarly named EXR UDIMS to practice and extreme case example.

-TEST AT YOUR OWN PERIL.
+I have tested a couple of scenarios, but TEST AT YOUR OWN PERIL....
+Be sure to test it on something that you don't mind destroying.

 ## Installation:

-For now, grab the PY file and copy and paste it into your text editor in Blender, save it in the blend file.
-Run the script to activate it.
+Download from here: https://github.com/SimonHeggie/Blender-GatherResources/archive/refs/heads/main.zip (DO NOT UNZIP)

+In blender: Edit/Preferences/Add-ons...
+Top right arrow, 'Install from Disk'.
+Select the Gather Resources zip file, then tick it to activate.

 ## Usage:

-For now, just copy the contents of the PY file into your script editor and press play.

-In the future the plan is to provide an addon which creates this menu item:

 File > External Data > Gather Resources:

-This should in theory take all resources used within your project and relocate them to your child texture directory.
+This will take all resources used within your project and relocate them to your child texture directory.

 ## BUGS: